zyqhnu/Attention_O-Net/README.md

 A novel neural network alchitecture for junction detection.

-"An O-shape Neural Network with Attention Module to Detect Junctions in Biomedical Images without Segmentation"
+"An O-shape Neural Network with Attention Module to Detect Junctions in Biomedical Images without Segmentation" (Yuqiang Zhang)

-Yuqiang Zhang

-** (under review)
+Accept by Journal of Biomedical Health and Informatics (JBHI).

-The full source code will be released upon publication of the paper.
+The full source code will have been released (2021/06/28).